rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 ![New SharePoint List](https://user-images.githubusercontent.com/7444929/152590069-9ce3ffcc-4270-41e3-9fae-0a50baa6652f.png)

 ## Methods
-My original plan was to just use the PAD [recorder](https://docs.microsoft.com/en-us/power-automate/desktop-flows/recording-flow), which I did, but after creating that Flow I decided to find other possible ways to acomplish the task.
+My original plan was to just use the PAD [recorder](https://docs.microsoft.com/en-us/power-automate/desktop-flows/recording-flow), which I did, but after creating that Flow I decided to find other possible ways to accomplish the task.
 The list below is not a complete list but should provide some ideas.
 The flexibility of PAD allows for an even wider range of possibilities for carrying out tasks such as these.

-Also at the end of each section I have placed the source for each of these Flows.
+At the end of each section I have placed the source for each of these Flows.
 If you copy the code you can then right click on PAD designer action area and select paste.
 The code you copy will be automatically converted to actions.
 This is a great way to get started.

 * [Screen Recording](#screen-recording)
 * [SharePoint REST API](#sharepoint-rest-api)